praw-dev/asyncpraw/docs/getting_started/installation.rst

-Installing PRAW
+Installing asyncpraw
 ===============

-PRAW supports python 2.7, 3.3, 3.4, 3.5, and 3.6.
+asyncpraw supports python 2.7, 3.3, 3.4, 3.5, and 3.6.
 The recommended way to
-install PRAW is via ``pip``.
+install asyncpraw is via ``pip``.

 .. code-block:: bash

-   pip install praw
+   pip install asyncpraw

 .. note:: Depending on your system, you may need to use ``pip3`` to install
           packages for python 3.